Ben-ayesu/Ben-ayesu/README.md

 - 👀 I’m interested in Android Dev and Kotlin!
 - 🌱 I’m currently learning Kotlin!!
 - 💞️ I’m looking to collaborate on anything and everything that will help me progress and be better!
-- 📫 How to reach me twitter @benayesu or insta @bena_a
+- 📫 How to reach me twitter @benayesu

 <!---
 Ben-ayesu/Ben-ayesu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.